natgo/wt-wiki-scraper/wikitext-transpiled/ground/Warrior.md

 * Engine exhaust placement (front right corner of tank) obscure gunners thermal vision when looking between approximately 45° and 80° to the right.
 * No stabilization for the turret greatly affects firing capacities.
 Disheartening performance on duels
 * Very weak stock belt
+* Although it can fire over anything by using ATGM launcher directly, it will lose control of the missile if commander scope cannot see it, sometimes limiting safe attack range to 200-300 m.
+The launcher also has no NVD or thermal sight

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->